felixsuwarno/SaaS-Ledgerly-Billing_Reconciliation-Revenue_Analytics-Snowflake/README.md

 **What the project was trying to find out**

 - Does Ledgerly’s billing system agree with the payment processor?
-- Can the June reconciliation gap be explained clearly enough for month-end close?
+- Can the June' invoice reconciliation gap be explained clearly enough ?
 - Which chargebacks landed in June but restated earlier closed periods?
 - How much June revenue was permanently lost after retries failed?
 - How did June MRR move compared with May?